spring-cloud/spring-cloud-dataflow-ui/README.md

 This is the *Spring Cloud Data Flow UI*.
 The UI uses [AngularJS][].
 In order to provide nested view support, we use [AngularUI Router][].
 For E2E Testing [Protractor][] is used.

+| The Git repository for the main *Spring Cloud Data Flow* project is at: https://github.com/spring-cloud/spring-cloud-dataflow

 # Building the Module

 Two build tool chains are supported.
 Primarily, the *Spring Cloud Data Flow UI* uses [Grunt][] ([Node.js][]-based) and [Bower][] for managing dependencies and the execution of the build.
 In order to provide easier Continuous Integration support, [Maven][] can also be used to execute the build.